-&lt;sup>1The figures below use an estimate of 2000 cycles/byte for data transmission costs as an example.
-However, the actual cost of data transmission will vary greatly depending on the use case, and so the costs of the different candidates were considered using several different cycles/byte cost estimates.
+2The figures below use an estimate of 2000 cycles/byte for data transmission costs as an example; however, the most appropriate conversion factor will vary greatly depending on the use case [32], so the costs of the different candidates were considered using several different cycles/byte cost estimates.

-&lt;sup>2[33] reports similar computational performance numbers for the candidates.
+3[34] reports similar computational performance numbers for the candidates.

-&lt;sup>3This was also highlighted by Daniel J. Bernstein on the PQC Forum mail list [35].
+4This was also highlighted by Daniel J. Bernstein on the PQC Forum mail list [36].

-Figure 2.1.
-KEM Benchmarks on AVX2 processor
+Figure 1.
+KEM Benchmarks on x86-64 processors with AVX2 extensions

-Figure 2.2.
-KEM Benchmarks on AVX2 processor with 2000 cycles/byte transmission costs
+Figure 2.
+KEM Benchmarks on x86-64 processors with AVX2 extensions with 2000 cycles/byte transmission costs

-Figure 2.3 shows the computational performance numbers from [34] for the ARM Cortex-M4 and Figure 2.4 shows the "total costs" when an estimated 2000 cycles/byte transmission cost is added.
-While in the case of the AVX2 processor the total cost is dominated by the cost of transmitting data, with the ARM Cortex-M4, using the same cycles/byte estimate, the cost of computation is a much more significant part of the total cost, especially the cost of key generation with the NTRU parameter sets.
-As a result, the total costs for ntruhps2048677 and ntruhrss701 are more than twice as much as for KY-BER512.
+Figure 3 shows the computational performance numbers from [35] for the ARM Cortex-M4 and Figure 4 shows the "total costs" when an estimated 2000 cycles/byte transmission cost is added.
+While in the case of the x86-64 processor the total cost is dominated by the cost of transmitting data, with the ARM Cortex-M4, using the same cycles/byte estimate, the cost of computation is a much more significant part of the total cost, especially the cost of key generation with the NTRU parameter sets.
+As a result, the total costs for ntruhps2048677 and ntruhrss701 are more than twice as much as for KYBER512.
 However, most of the extra cost is a result of NTRU's slower key generation, and constrained devices are less likely to be used to perform a new key generation for every transaction.
 If the cost of key generation were removed from the total cost, then the total cost of ntruhps2048677 would be less than 30% greater than for KYBER512.
-So, the performance difference between NTRU and KYBER or Saber that would actually be experienced on constrained devices would likely be much less than is depicted in Figures 2.3 and 2.4.
+Consequently, the performance difference between NTRU and KYBER or Saber that would actually be experienced on constrained devices would likely be much less than is depicted in Figures 3 and 4.

-Figure 2.3.
+Figure 3.
 KEM Benchmarks on ARM Cortex-M4 processor

-The pqm4 benchmark results [34] show that both KYBER and Saber are suitable for use on constrained devices, as each of these can be implemented (at least without protections against side-channel attacks) using less than 4 KiB of RAM with less than 20 KiB of storage for the code.
-While the specific implementation of NTRU in [34] may not be suitable for use on constrained devices, it is likely that efficient implementations for constrained devices of the NTRU parameter sets submitted to the NIST PQC Standardization Process are possible given that other NTRU parameter sets have been efficiently implemented on constrained devices [36-38].
+The pqm4 benchmark results [35] show that both KYBER and Saber are suitable for use on constrained devices, as each of these can be implemented (at least without protections against side-channel attacks) using less than 4 KiB of RAM with less than 20 KiB of storage for the code.
+While the specific implementation of NTRU in [35] may not be suitable for use on constrained devices, it is likely that efficient implementations for constrained devices of the NTRU parameter sets submitted to the NIST PQC Standardization Process are possible given that other NTRU parameter sets have been efficiently implemented on constrained devices [37-39].

-There have been many hardware and hybrid hardware-software implementations of various candidates in the third round [39-52].
-The benchmarks from [45] show results from multiple high-speed FPGA implementations of KYBER, NTRU, and Saber.
-As with the benchmark results for the AVX2 and ARM Cortex-M4, KYBER and Saber have fairly comparable performance, with KYBER requiring somewhat less hardware resources.
-NTRU requires similar hardware resources to Saber, and has comparable encapsulation speed, but decapsulation is a little slower and key generation much slower.
-Overall, however, the performance numbers for all three schemes again show they would be suitable for most use cases.
+There have been many hardware and hybrid hardware-software implementations of various candidates in the third round [40-53].
+The benchmarks from [46] show results from multiple high-speed FPGA implementations of KYBER, NTRU, and Saber.
+As with the benchmark results for the x86-64 and ARM Cortex-M4, KYBER and Saber have fairly comparable performance, with KYBER requiring somewhat fewer hardware resources.
+NTRU requires similar hardware resources to Saber and has comparable encapsulation speed, but decapsulation is a little slower and key generation much slower.
+Overall, however, the performance numbers for all three schemes again show that they would be suitable for most use cases.

-Figure 2.4.
+Figure 4.
 KEM Benchmarks on ARM Cortex-M4 processor with 2000 cycles/byte transmission costs